V4Fire/Client/docs/ds/README.md

 #### passDesignSystem

-If `true`, the design system object will be available as a global variable DS.
+If `true`, the design system object will be available as a global variable `DS`.

 ### theme

 To use themes, it is necessary that the available themes are defined in the [meta](#meta) of the design system.
-As well as a set of fields that will change the display in different themes
+As well as a set of fields that will change their appearance depending on the theme

 ```js
 // ds.js